 Pap smears are recommended for all women ages 21-65.
 Women 21-29 years old should get the test every three years if previous tests were normal.
 Women over 30 can continue testing every three years, but every five years with an HPV test done at the same time is preferred.

-“In the past, Pap smears were done every year for all women,” Dr. Downs said.
+“In the past, Pap smears were done every year for all women,” Dr. Goral said.
 “We found that if we use age-based and HPV-based testing methods that we can better risk stratify women to determine how often they need a pap smear and still detect changes in the cervix.
 For example, a woman at age 35 with a normal pap test and negative HPV can have screening done every five years, whereas a 35-year-old woman with a normal pap and positive HPV may need yearly testing.”